-We just released live streaming in beta on our platform, and today, we’re sharing an expert-led tour of these exciting new product features.
+We just released live streaming on our platform, and today, we’re sharing an expert-led tour of these exciting new product features.

 Live streaming is a powerful way to reach an audience, right now.
 With the SproutVideo platform, you can leverage our video marketing and privacy tools to gain precise control over how your live stream is accessed and viewed by your audience.